gyh8/gyh8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuanhao is an Ass.
-Prof. at Shenzhen University.
+Prof. at Shenzhen University since 2018.
 He received his B.S. from Tsinghua University in 2007 and PhD from ETH Zuich in 2015.
-His research interest includes computer vision, deep learning and numerical methods.
+His research interest includes image processing, deep learning and related numerical methods.
 He has published more than 60 papers with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>1700+ google scholar citations</a>.

 # 🔥 News